Lean times (2007 - 2008) 動画

 .

-On this day we faced a team of twenty five with just ten of our own.
-The captain, (#55) was injured so we asked one of our local alumni to fill in as the eleventh man that day.
-Five of the six upperclassmen were forced to play out of position because the newer guys weren't physically or mentally up to the task.
-For the five new guys it would be their first and last game.
-I was all alone on the sideline.
-It hadn't dawned on me to suit-up myself.
+On this day, we faced a team with twenty-five or so players with just ten of our own.
+Our captain (#55) was injured so we asked one of our local Johoku alumni, who happened to live in nearby Kobe, to fill in as the eleventh man.
+Five of the six Johoku upperclassmen on the team had to play out of position that day because the youngest guys weren't up to the task.
+For the five new kids it would be their first and last football game.
+I was on the sideline alone; it hadn't occurred to me to suit-up myself.

 .Johoku vs Sanda Shounkan - Hyogo (2007) Part - 1